northwestern-omega-delta-phi/forms-email/README.md

 var subject = "César Chávez Day of Service"
 ```

-Change the subject to be whatever you want by changing what's inside the double quotes
+Change the subject to be whatever you want by changing what is inside the double quotes

 #### Message